-I’m a PhD in economics from the University of Michigan and a post-doc at USC.
-My interests are interdisciplinary and empirical, focused on the intersection of economics, psychology, and biology.
+I’m a PhD in economics from the University of Michigan; I did my post doc at USC, and am currently a data scientist at the Hospital for Special Surgery in NYC.
+My interests are interdisciplinary and empirical, focused on the intersection of economics, health policy, psychology, and biology.

 I’m interested in the genetic underpinnings of cognitive function, risk taking, and mental health disorders, specifically how genetic predispositions can (1) mediate the impact of environmental changes (so-called “gene-by-environment” interactions) and (2) be used to develop personalized education and healthcare regimes.